 Connecticut Green Building Council (CTGBC) (Green Building Council Members) – Contact the CTGBC to connect with members with your desired expertise.

 Northeast Sustainable Energy Association (NESEA) (NESEA Members) – This membership directory is searchable; enter “Connecticut” as the state in the search form at the link shown above; searches can also be limited to a specific type of expertise.

 American Institute of Architects CT (AIACT) (Registered architects in Connecticut) – This statewide membership directory may be filtered by location and project type.
 For a nationwide list of registered firms, click here.

 Building Commissioning Certification Board (Building Commissioning Professionals Certified by the BCxA) – This registry is an online list of commissioning professionals certified by the Building Commissioning Association which also has a Northeast chapter.

 Enterprise Community Partners Technical Assistance Provider Database (Pre-design, design, and technical assistance consultants) – A national list of firms providing technical assistance to multifamily projects in a variety of fields: energy modeling, green operations and maintenance, and resilience are examples.

 Con-Edison Contractor List (Implementation contractors) – A list of contractors & contact information – consultants, electricians, plumbers, and energy management system installers.
 Some listed firms also work in Connecticut.

 Multifamily Peer to Peer Network Presentations

-The Connecticut Green Bank and Connecticut Housing Coalition host monthly Peer to Peer Network meetings for those working in the multifamily energy space.
+The Connecticut Green Bank and Affordable Housing Alliance Connecticut host monthly Peer to Peer Network meetings for those working in the multifamily energy space.
 Presentations from those meetings can be found here.
 To learn more about this network, please contact us.